ashwanirajan/Central-Limit-Theorem-USF-MSDS610/README.md

 Here's an outline of the process:

   1) We take samples from a population distribution and calculate its mean.
-This is called the sampling mean
+This is called the sampling mean.
   2) We do the above step for many iterations.
-This results in a distribution of sample means
+This results in a distribution of sample means.
-  3) We visually check if the distribution approaches a normal distribution
+  3) We visually check if the distribution approaches a normal distribution.
-  4) We can vary the parameters in step1 and step2 using a slider and obtain different distributions of sample means
+  4) We can vary the parameters in step 1 and step 2 using a slider and obtain different distributions of sample means.

 ### Function descriptions​